ldeangelisphys/segmentcells/README.md

 | Enter         |  When you applied **modfications** to the image and you want to confirm |
 | S or B        | If the image is **bad** for training (not easy to solve manually) |
 | O             |  For something **else** |

+## Examples folder

+The examples folder contains a pretrained network, trained on manually segmented images like the ones in /exmaples/slice_0016_tiled_masks.
+Moreover, there are sample images (slice_0016_tiled) and their segmentation (slice_0016_tiled_masks), so that one can try the different features of the software.
+Note that those images alone are not sufficient to perform a satisfactory training.